berksankir/DSA-project/README.md

 1) Project Proposal:

 I ask this question: Do weekly changes in diplomatic discourse from country i toward country j help anticipate protest/tension events in j over the next 1–4 weeks?
 I will create simple weekly signals from diplomatic texts (tone/stance/frames at the dyad level), match them with GDELT protest/tension indicators, and evaluate basic early-warning value.
-The focus is a clean, reproducible dataset rather than complex modeling.
 ________________________________________
 2) Data To Be Used: